A change in the weather is coming that will open its doors in autumn.

 Monday: Soda is everywhere

-The week will already begin with a much cooler atmosphere, as temperatures will drop everywhere, with lows close to 5°C in the Pyrenean valleys and between 10°C and 14°C in much of the interior of the country.
+The week will start with a much cooler atmosphere, as temperatures will drop everywhere, with lows close to 5°C in the Pyrenean valleys and between 10°C and 14°C in much of the interior of the country.
 We will therefore be talking about a very cool and fully autumnal atmosphere on the day we enter astronomical autumn.
 We will still be doing so with traces of clouds, although clearings will gain ground during the morning.
 Showers will recur in the northeast in the afternoon, generally more scattered and weaker.